Is your employee advocacy program failing?

 So, why share content?
 What value is it to the employee?

-Don’t focus on the value to the organization.
+Don’t focus on the value to your organization.

-Really focus on them as individuals and talk to them about how being an employee advocate is going to help them develop in their careers, both internally and externally, as they build their own social media community that they can leverage for years to come.
+Really focus on them as individuals and talk to them about how being an employee advocate will help them develop in their careers, both internally and externally.
+They’ll build their own social media community that they can leverage for years to come.

 If you want to know how effective your current social media efforts are, request a free employee advocacy health check.

-We can show you how many of your employees are sharing at the moment, and what’s even more interesting is how that breaks down by seniority in your organization.
+We can show you how many of your employees are currently sharing, and, more interestingly, how that breaks down by seniority in your organization.

 A blanket statement like “only 3% of people are sharing” is impactful, but many of those people may be very junior and may not be client-facing.

-If you’ve only got, say, 5% of your senior leadership and C-suite sharing, that’s definitely something that I would consider needs addressing.
+Whereas you’ve only got, say, 5% of your senior leadership and C-suite sharing, that’s definitely something I would consider needing to be addressed.

 Emily Neal